brunovmartini/projects-core-service/README.md

 The architecture follows the principles of Clean Architecture, where the database and API layers are isolated from the business logic and each entity is isolated to maintain the code clear and maintainable.

-Therefore, each entity has its own model, repository, resources and database table, allowing for single responsibility, easier testing, and safer modifications.
+Therefore, each entity has its own model, repository, resources and database table, allowing for single responsibility, easier testing and safer modifications.

 ### User Type

-The user_type table was created to ensure proper relation of user types with users, using a foreign key, and at the same time avoid redundancy.
+The `user_type` table was created to ensure proper relation of user types with users, using a foreign key, and at the same time avoid redundancy.

 ### User

-The user table was created to store information about the users including name, email, username and encrypted password.
+The `user` table was created to store information about the users including name, email, username and encrypted password.

 ### Project

-The project table was created to store information about the projects including name, subject, due_date and start_date.
-It has a foreign key with the table user to properly store which user created and edited every project.
+The `project` table was created to store information about the projects including name, subject, due_date and start_date.
+It has a foreign key with the table `user` to properly store which user created and edited every project.

 ### Task

-The task table was created to store information about the tasks including name, description, due_date and start_date.
-It has a foreign key with the table user to properly store which user created and edited every task.
+The `task` table was created to store information about the tasks including name, description, due_date and start_date.
+It has a foreign key with the table `user` to properly store which user created and edited every task.

 ---